Alencast/leetcode-150-em-java/README.md

 ## 🚀 Progress

-Check the `/topics` folders to track solved problems by category.
+Check the folders to track solved problems by category. (it will probabbly take a while to finish them all, but i'll get to it eventually)